Adorable lil sister helps mom calm crying 6 week baby after vaccine, hearts melt

 Being the older sibling can be challenging, but this little girl is doing the most!
 A mom was struggling to calm her six-week-old baby until her big sister stepped in and did the thing.

 Having two small children is a wild ride; however, when you see the love they share, nothing comes close to it.
-This mom shared one of those moments with the world.
+This mom shared one of these moments with the world.

 It is truly amazing to see the unconditional love children feel for one another.
 Take a look at these cuties: